Choose a Site

 Learn moreGREY GOOSE Vodka contains 40% alcohol by volume giving it a classification of 80 proof.

-Learn moreNational Vodka Day is October 4th in the United States, Canada and United Kingdom.
+Learn moreNational Vodka Day is October 4th, 2024 in the United States, Canada and United Kingdom.
 Vodka is a versatile spirit that accounts for nearly 25 percent of spirits sold in North America.
-Join Grey Goose in celebrating the day with one of our favorite vodka cocktails.
+Join Grey Goose in celebrating National Vodka Day with one of our favourite vodka cocktails.

 Learn more about Grey Goose’s rich history of making premium vodka, how to taste vodka and the story behind this "conception spirit" so you can become a vodka connoisseur.